 Like it?
 PIN it!

 Travel Writer Christian Maloney has traveled to over 18 countries in just 21 years and has lived in the United States, Chile, and Spain.
 He has run with the bulls in Pamplona, backpacked all over the USA, and scuba dived with sharks in California.
 He is an Advanced Open Water certified diver, an Eagle Scout, and a nature lover.
 He is a camping enthusiast who loves the natural aspects of all the countries he visits.
-He currently resides in Bozeman, Montana.
+He graduated from Montana State University and currently lives in Salt Lake City, Utah.